laurenlabell/checksum_finder/README.md

 Usage: `python3 sumeng_module.py width file `
-Where `width` is the bitwidth of the checksum field and `file` is a file with messages in hex format, 1 message per line.
+Where `width` is the bitwidth of the checksum field and `file` is a file with messages in ascii hex format, 1 message per line.

 Example: `python3 sumeng_module.py 8 test1.txt`